Massachusetts Security Deposit Laws

 When must landlords in Massachusetts return their tenant’s deposit?

-The landlord must return the security deposit of the tenant after any potential deductions made, within 30 days after a tenant moves out.
+The landlord must pay the remainder of the security deposit money to tenant after any potential deductions made, within 30 days after a tenant moves out.
 If you’ve made any deductions, you must provide the tenant with a list of deductions.

 What happens to the deposit if you choose to sell the property?